scottthesecond/capture-scripts/README.md

 - Video input: MJPEG format at 640x480, 30fps
 - Stream codec: MPEG-2 video
 - Stream bitrate: 6M
+- Stream protocol: TCP (receiver connects to sender)
 - Stream audio: Optional (disabled by default, enable with `--streamAudio`)
   - When enabled, uses MP2 codec at 128k bitrate

+**Workflow**: The capture machine starts a TCP server and waits for connections.
+The viewing machine connects when `receive.sh` is run.
+The capture machine will continue recording to disk even if no receiver is connected.

 ## Troubleshooting